misudashi/systems/5 TOOLS/MOCs/MOC Weekly Japanese Reviews.md

 Also, I originally thought of that as Daily Notes.
 That's why you have 3 consecutive Reviews, and that's also why they're a bit messy.

-If this is not what you're looking for, you may be looking for my [[MOC Weekly Business Reports]]

 ## Current Review :
 - [[Weekly Japanese Review 1 2022-08-15 to 2022-08-21]]#